karthikscale3/ctx-zip/README.md

 - **Result**: Higher reliability, fast and ~80%+ token reduction for multi-tool workflows

 ### 2. **Output Compaction with Smart Retrieval**
-Automatically persists large tool outputs to the file system and replaces them with concise references.
-Agents can retrieve content on-demand using reader tools.
+Automatically persists large tool outputs to the sandbox filesystem and replaces them with concise references.
+Agents can retrieve content on-demand using the same sandbox exploration tools.

 **The Problem:**